See the Magna Carta and Marvel at the World's Tallest Medieval Church

 The well-preserved chapter house in Salisbury is a place used by the governing body of the church, much like a company board room.
-Conceived long before reliable artificial light; the design incorporates vast glass areas, allowing natural light to illuminate the space and so allow day time reading.
+Conceived long before reliable artificial light, the design incorporates vast glass areas, allowing natural light to illuminate the space, and allowing daytime reading.
 The medieval frieze inside the chapter house is in remarkable condition considering its age.
 It details the Old Testament story, allowing the illiterate to see and understand the tales; it dates from the 1380s.

 The Magna Carta is the most famous historical document in western culture.
 The charter limited the power of an unfit ruler, King John, and is one of the first bastions against tyrannical rule.
 The list of grievances England’s barons had was long.
 The Magna Carta is one of the cornerstones of liberty; clauses include the beginnings of trial by jury, Crown respect of local customs and a women’s right not to marry – if she preferred to live without a husband.

 The spire of Salisbury Cathedral has attracted nesting peregrine falcons since the 19th century.
-When diving to attack peregrines can reach speeds of 200 mph, which is faster than a formula one racing car.
-A short hop from Salisbury is world-famous Stonehenge and the Georgian city of Bath.
+When diving to attack, peregrines can reach speeds of 200 mph, which is faster than a formula one racing car.
+A short hop from Salisbury is the world-famous Stonehenge and the Georgian city of Bath.